Quick Start

 Clean Up Resources

-Run the following command to clean up the operator:
+Run the following command to uninstall the Operators: